DartFlutterDev/2022/README.md

 FOSDEM is the largest free and open source developers meeting in Europe, with 8000+ participants.
 It normally takes place in Brussels (Belgium).

 FOSDEM 2022 will be online on the 5th and 6th of February.
 For the first time we will have a Dart/Flutter devroom.
 The exact date is not known yet.
-In 20212it will be our opportunity to bring our global community to FOSDEM.
+In 2022 it will be our opportunity to bring our global community to FOSDEM.

 The Dart/Flutter devroom is the place to talk about development with Dart or Flutter.

 We hope you will submit a talk or come around at FOSDEM 2022.

-##Call for Participation
+## Call for Participation

 Submission Deadline: 26.12.2021